iwyg/jitimage/README.md

 ],
 ```

-would create a route thumbs that could be called like `http://example.com/thumbs/path/to/my/image.jpg`.
+would create a route 'thumbs' that could be called like `http://example.com/thumbs/path/to/my/image.jpg`.
 Defining recipes will disable dynamic image processing.
 ##### `response-type (string)`